Pavithrars2004/Medical_Analysis_ML/README.md

-Medical Analysis ML Project
+# 🏥 Medical Analysis ML Project

+---

-Project Overview
+## 📖 Project Overview

-This project provides a medical analysis backend service using machine learning.
-It includes APIs for processing medical data and performing predictions with a pre-trained ML model.
+This project provides a **medical analysis backend service** using machine learning.
+It includes REST API endpoints to process medical data and perform predictions using a pre-trained ML model.

+---

-Features
+## ✨ Features

-ML-based medical data analysis
+- 💡 ML-based medical data analysis

-REST API backend service (FastAPI or Flask)
+- 🚀 REST API backend service using **FastAPI** (or **Flask**)

-Easy setup with Python virtual environment
+- 🐍 Easy setup with Python virtual environment

-Requirements managed with requirements.txt
+- 📦 Dependency management via `requirements.txt`

+---

-Prerequisites
+## 🛠️ Prerequisites

+Make sure you have the following installed:

-Python 3.8 or higher installed on your system
+- Python **3.8** or higher

-Git installed
+- Git

-(Optional) virtualenv or use Python's built-in venv
+- (Optional) `virtualenv` or Python’s built-in `venv` for virtual environments